tatsu-lab/alpaca_eval/README.md

 To evaluate a model you need to:

 1. Choose an evaluation set and compute outputs specified as `model_outputs`.
-By default, we use a [slight variation](#data-release) of the AlpacaFarm evaluation set, which contain 805 examples and we refer to AlpacaEval.
+By default, we use the 805 examples from [AlpacaEval](#data-release).
 To compute outputs on AlpacaEval use:

 ```python
 import datasets